-If you are a true-blue thrill seeker and lover of the Himalayas, starting wee end of the year and continuing up to next March might be a highly opportune period to go in the mountains.
+If you are a true-blue thrill seeker and lover of the Himalayas, starting at the end of the year and continuing up to next March might be a highly opportune period to go in the mountains.
 Try timing your winter treks from December onward.
 This is when the first snowflakes are born in the womb of the sky, migratory birds fly to warmer places, and water faces start forming thin sheets of ice.

 A true blue Himalayan lover should really try making the most of this period, trekking to the furthest wintry corners for reasons a handful